Full question:

 Answer:

-Generally, co-tenants are independently liable to the landlord for failure to comply with the lease agreement, including rent obligations.
-This may be spelled out in a lease agreement as both tenants being jointly and severally liable for the rent.
-If the lease agreement does not require the parties to pay the landlord any amounts for utilities and/or cable, your daughter will have to seek to enforce the agreement (regarding payment for utilities and cable) with her boyfriend as she would any other contract.
+Generally, co-tenants are individually responsible to the landlord for fulfilling lease obligations, including rent.
+This is often stated in lease agreements that both tenants are jointly and severally liable for rent.
+If the lease does not specify that tenants are responsible for utilities and cable, your daughter must enforce the agreement with her boyfriend as she would with any other contract.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.